Sachitha101/WEB_LEC_GYM_WEB_SITE/data/schema.md

 ## Visual diagrams

-> These diagrams reflect the current tables exactly (no schema changes).
+> These diagrams reflect the current tables exactly.
 The first is a Mermaid ER diagram that renders in VS Code/GitHub markdown preview.
 The second mirrors the existing Graphviz DOT in `data/erd.dot`.

 ### Relationship diagram (Mermaid)